 I was not about to sell my soul and surrender my principles to this monumental fraud of blind conformity, even if it meant going against established convention and using every last penny I owned to get the truth about crystal meth and its devastating alliance with HIV out there and, perhaps, even save a few lives...

-So next I sold my London home to support this near full-time, cost-intensive campaign, which required endless research, distribution of fliers, posters, adverts and interviews in the gay media, drumming up awareness in the mainstream press, endless petitioning along with the Met Police of the UK Home Office for crystal's UK reclassification from Class B to Class A (finally accomplished January 19, 2007), and traveling from city to city to keep a finger on the pulse of this destructive and deadly new virus that was insidiously and indiscriminately infiltrating urban gay communities globally.
+Next I sold my London home to support this near full-time, cost-intensive campaign, which required endless research, distribution of fliers, posters, adverts and interviews in the gay media, drumming up awareness in the mainstream press, working alongside the Met Police to petition the UK Home Office for crystal's UK reclassification from a Class B to Class A drug (finally accomplished January 19, 2007), and traveling from city to city to maintain a finger on the pulse of this destructive and deadly new virus that was insidiously and indiscriminately infiltrating gay communities globally.

 "In the fall of 2005, Legacy staff conducted interviews with current meth users, recovering meth users and those at high-risk of becoming meth users to determine what types of messages were needed to alert people to the dangers.
 Participants said that a campaign should 'de-glam Tina' and provide a message that meth is not 'cool'.
 Others suggested shocking illustrations with a strong anti-meth message."